Sayeth the Goat…

 While not an 80s Action film, the undeniable truth of man’s lust for his fellow man is still quite high.
 The only women in this movie are fucked hard and put away wet; assorted whores and a transsexual that helps Bozz score dope and plan his escape.
-After picking up a couple of the local girls, Bozz and Jim fuck their eyelids off then kick back to smoke some dope.
+After picking up a couple of the local girls, Bozz and Jim dutifully mount the girls and then kick back to smoke some dope.
 Bored, the girls get dressed and leave, leaving the two men with each other, completely naked.
 You see Bozz’s naked ass as he goes to the door, walks out in the hall and states, “The girls are gone.”
 They don’t care and they are naked.
 They obviously don’t need the girl(s).

 “Since when did ‘My country, right or wrong’ become “Fuck this shit?” –Exasperated Captain Saunders, dealing with Bozz’s ability to get Section 8s for other soldiers

 “No, really, I’m a butcher.
 I cut meat.” –Miter

 “What else they gonna do?
 Send us to Viet-Fucking-Nam?” –Bozz